Hainan Island incident: Aftermath

-The incident occurred ten weeks after the inauguration of George W. Bush as president and was his first foreign policy crisis.
-Both sides were criticized after the event; the Chinese for making a bluff which was called without any real concessions from the American side other than the "Letter of the two sorries", and the U.S. first for being insensitive immediately after the event and later for issuing the letter rather than being more oppositional.
-The United States tried to be conciliatory in order to try to avoid Chinese objections to U.S. foreign policy, which became more important after the September 11 attacks and the beginning of the War on Terror.
+The incident occurred ten weeks after George W. Bush's presidential inauguration and was his first foreign policy crisis.
+Both countries were criticized after the event: the Chinese for making a bluff which was called without any real concessions from America other than the "Letter of the two sorries"; and the U.S. first for being insensitive immediately after the event and later for issuing the letter rather than being more oppositional.
+The United States tried to be conciliatory in order to try to avoid Chinese objections to U.S. foreign policy, which became more important after the September 11 attacks and at the beginning of the War on Terror.

 Among the Chinese public, the incident created negative feelings towards the United States and increased feelings of Chinese nationalism.
+Despite the fact that the destroyed aircraft carried the serial number 81194, footage of Lt Cdr Wang Wei piloting airplane J-8B bearing serial number 81192 in a similar incident earlier in the year was popularized and became a national icon for both the PLANAF and the Chinese nation.

-After the collision, China's monitoring of reconnaissance flights became less aggressive for a period of time.
-As of 2011, flights of U.S. surveillance aircraft near the Chinese coastline continued as before the incident.
+After the collision, China briefly lessened aggressiveness in monitoring of reconnaissance flights.
+Flights of U.S. surveillance aircraft near the Chinese coastline continued as before the incident.

 Hainan is currently the home of the People's Liberation Army Navy (PLAN) Hainan Submarine Base, an underground facility capable of supporting nuclear ballistic missile submarines.
-During March 2009, the USNS Impeccable, an ocean surveillance ship of the U.S. Navy, was on several occasions approached by Chinese ships and aircraft while operating 75 mi south of Hainan, actions Pentagon officials characterized as "aggressive" and "harassment".
+During March 2009, Chinese ships and aircraft approached the USNS Impeccable, an ocean surveillance ship of the U.S. Navy while operating 75 mi south of Hainan.
+Pentagon officials characterized the actions as "aggressive" and "harassment".
 In August 2014, the U.S. protested when a Chinese Shenyang J-11BH came within 10 meter of a patrolling Boeing P-8 Poseidon aircraft and performed aerobatic maneuvers including a barrel roll.
-In May 2016, the U.S. protested when two Chinese Shenyang J-11BH aircraft reportedly came within 15 meter of a U.S. EP-3 on "a routine" patrol approximately 50 mi east of Hainan Island; China responded by demanding an end to U.S. surveillance near China.
+In May 2016, the U.S. protested when two Shenyang J-11BH aircraft reportedly came within 15 meter of a U.S. EP-3 on "a routine" patrol approximately 50 mi east of Hainan Island.
+China responded by demanding an end to U.S. surveillance near China.

+After being returned to service, 156511 was transferred to VQ-1 in 2012, and on October 21, 2024 it was retired to Davis-Monthan Air Force Base and 3 days later moved to Pima Air and Space Museum for display.